These Are the 10 Roth IRA Rules You Can’t Afford to Ignore in 2021

 9. You Can Contribute Forever if You Have Taxable Income

 With a traditional IRA, your contributions have to stop when you reach age 72.
-But with a Roth IRA, you can keep those contributions coming, so long as you have taxable income, like a salary, hourly wages, bonuses or tips.
+But with a Roth IRA, you can keep those contributions coming, so long as you have earned income, like a salary, hourly wages, bonuses or tips.

 10. You Never Have to Withdraw Your Own Money

 Traditional IRAs and 401(k)s require you to start withdrawing your money when you’re 72 by taking what’s known in tax speak as a required minimum distribution, or RMD.
-(One exception: In 2020, no one has to take an RMD due to the CARES Act retirement rules.)
+(One exception: In 2020, no one had to take an RMD due to the CARES Act retirement rules.)

 But with a Roth IRA, you never have to withdraw money.
 You can keep saving your money, or you can pass it on to your heirs tax-free when you die.
 If you leave your Roth IRA to your spouse, they can either delay distributions until you would have reached 72, or claim the account as their own and face no RMDs during their lifetime.
 If you leave it to someone else, they’ll eventually have to take distributions.